 Editing a WordPress page using the Divi Builder

-To get a grasp of the layout, I compare the back-end (WordPress admin area) with the front end (the live site).
+I compare the back-end (WordPress admin area) with the front end (the live site) to grasp the layout.

 You will likely see columns of text or images on the live page.

-Now look at the back end.
-In Divi Builder you can probably make out how the sections are made up.
+Now, look at the back end.
+In Divi Builder, you can probably make out the sections that are stackable blocks.

 Edit a module in Divi Builder

-To edit a module click the ‘burger’ icon, top right, as outlined on the image below.
+To edit a module, click the cog icon, top left, as outlined in the image below.